stevan/SAuth/README.md

         uid : http://my.webapp.com/, // they key identifier so that the service knows
                                      // what to lookup
         access_for : [ read, edit ], // asking for access to read and edit resources
-        token-lifespan : <duration>  // requested timespan for the token (optional: if
+        token_lifespan : <duration>  // requested timespan for the token (optional: if
                                      // not supplied, max will be given) }